 - ARISC’s method of submission is via email.
 Once an application is submitted it cannot be resubmitted or edited.
 This also applies to letters of recommendation.

-- Notification of fellowship status will be made available to each applicant via email in February 2021.
+- Notification of fellowship status will be made available to each applicant via email within four weeks of submitting a complete application.
 Fellows are advised that it can take up to six months to obtain the necessary research clearance and should plan accordingly.

 – Evangeline McGlynn (University of California at Berkeley): The Destruction of Space: Spitak Earthquake Recovery in Peace and War 1988-2018